 Benefits of device financing to lenders

 Lenders are vital players in the BNPL game.
 Merchants and providers don’t have to bear the risk of funding BNPL payments.
 This is where lenders come in.
-A BNPL provider can connect lenders and merchants through a BNPL engine for lenders to disburse loans as payment to merchants for goods bought on credit by their customers.
+A BNPL provider can connect lenders and merchants through a BNPL engine.
+Lenders disburse loans as payment to merchants for goods bought on credit by their customers.
 The customer would then proceed to service the loan with the lender like normal.

-This provides lenders a viable, consistent and profitable way of distributing their loans and are more likely to process larger loan amounts depending on the size of purchases.
+This provides lenders a viable, consistent and profitable way of distributing their loans.
+Also, they are more likely to process larger loan amounts depending on the size of purchases.
 People are definitely shopping more than they’re applying for loans directly.
 This is a great avenue for lenders to expand their customer base exponentially with minimal effort on their part.

 Potential risks of device financing BNPL providers and merchants

-Device financing offers a way to democratize technology in an increasingly connected world and as lucrative as it can be, it’s not without its risks.
-The BNPL payment model is built on an assumption of trust; between provider and customer that the customer will hold up their end of the agreement and complete their payments within the agreed period.
+Device financing offers a way to democratize technology in an increasingly connected world.
+As lucrative as it can be, it’s not without its risks.
+The BNPL payment model is built on an assumption of trust.
+Trust between provider and customer that the customer will hold up their end of the agreement and complete their payments within the agreed period.

 Customers refusing to make their payments can completely cripple the merchants and BNPL providers’ businesses.
-They’ll suffer a loss in stock and watch their revenue plummet, leaving them in a much worse situation than when they weren’t even making a lot of sales in the first place.
+They’ll suffer a loss in stock and watch their revenue plummet.
+This leaves them in a much worse situation than when they weren’t even making a lot of sales in the first place.

 These risks associated with device financing can be managed with an effective credit scoring and decisioning system.
-Customers should only be approved for devices they can “afford” (won’t be spread too thin with monthly payments).
+Merchants should only approve customers for devices they can “afford” (won’t be spread too thin with monthly payments).
 Businesses can take advantage of Lendsqr’s BNPL engine which works with a robust and highly effective loan decision system.